epfl-ada/ada-2020-project-milestone-p3-p3_gaussiens/README.md

 ## 1. Research Questions

-Do central nodes have influence on their clusters for Wikipedia election votes?
+Do central nodes have influence on their clusters for Wikipedia election votes? <br>
-As an extension, what social theory do the clusters follow between them for edge formation?
+As an extension, what social theory do the clusters follow between them for edge formation? <br>
 Some individual nodes have many edges (600+), what (social theory) behaviour do these individuals follow?

 ## 2. Proposed Dataset